anubhavsrivastava/theanubhav.com/_posts/2019-04-7-coping-with-technical-debts.md

 ### Developer To-do list

-Some Development Teams feel victim to the way that ‘the business’ keeps prioritizing new features over improving the codebase, while on the other hand holding them responsible for bugs, broken code and the results of technical debt.
-The Development Team can do no right.
+Some Development Teams fall victim to the way that ‘the business’ keeps prioritizing new features over improving the codebase, while on the other hand holding them responsible for bugs, broken code and the results of technical debt.
+The Development Team can do no right in that case.
+But a clear communication to stakeholder will certainly help.
+Here are list of things one can do as a dev,

 #### Life choices